efeather/basic-react-redux-node/README.md

 This serves up client, as well as serving as an API layer than can be accessed without the UI

+### e2e test

+### test

+Unit tests

+this is the E2E tests for both the client and the server (API)

 ## Execution and Tests

 -   npm run start
     -   Will build the client and server and start the application
--   npm run test
+-   npm run mocha-test
-    -   Will run the jest tests on the server
+    -   Will run the mocha unit tests in any of the folders

 Once running the following urls can be hit